amalgama-digital/docs.wavesplatform/docs/en/ecosystem/readme.md

 * [Waves Explorer](https://wavesexplorer.com/): the official explorer of the Waves blockchain and a faucet providing free tokens for Testnet.
 * [dev.pywaves.org](https://dev.pywaves.org/): an explorer featuring view statistics on generating nodes and staking.
+* [w8io.ru](https://w8io.ru/): a fast and techie blockchain explorer with a concise interface.
 * [WavesCap](https://wavescap.com/): “CoinMarketCap” for Waves-based assets.

 ## Development